Existence of invariant volumes in nonholonomic systems subject to nonlinear constraints: Invariant Volumes and the Cohomology Equation

-Then the density is (up to a multiplicative constant) $f = e^g$. \end{proposition} Therefore the existence of invariant volumes boils down to finding global solutions to the PDE \eqref{eq:measpde}.
-The remainder of this section deals with uniqueness of solutions and a necessary condition for solutions to exist. \begin{remark} PDEs of the form $dg(X) = f$ for a given smooth function $f$ and vector field $X$ are called cohomology equations \cite{forni1995cohomological, livvsic1972cohomology}.
+The remainder of this section deals with uniqueness of solutions and a necessary condition for solutions to exist. \begin{remark} PDEs of the form $dg(X) = f$ for a given smooth function $f$, vector field $X$ and with $g$ as the unknown are called cohomology equations \cite{forni1995cohomological, livvsic1972cohomology}.
 Thus the equation \eqref{eq:measpde} is a cohomology equation. \end{remark}